AAG Annual Meeting: San Francisco, 2016

 Get involved by donating some of your time during the conference as a volunteer.
 The AAG Annual Meeting will be held March 29 - April 2, 2016, in San Francisco, CA

-Student members and unemployed or underemployed geographers* who are AAG members are encouraged to apply for this unique opportunity to help offset their meeting registration costs.
+Students and unemployed or underemployed geographers* are encouraged to apply for this unique opportunity to help offset their meeting registration costs.
 All applicants must be registered and paid for the meeting to be chosen as a conference volunteer.
 Conference volunteers will receive $14.50 per hour in return for their time.

-The volunteer program is only open to members of AAG.
+The volunteer program is open to both members and non-members of the AAG.
+Members will receive priority during the selection process.
 Not yet a member?
 Visit www.aag.org/membership for membership rates and information.

 *Underemployed or Unemployed geographers (making $25,000 or less a year) should submit a brief letter with their application certifying unemployment and financial need in order for AAG to grant a position.
 Several conference volunteer positions have been reserved for underemployed and unemployed geographers and are available on a first-come first-served basis.

 The AAG conference volunteer program is very popular.
 We receive many more applications than available shifts.
 Applications will be accepted through the Friday January 30, 2016 , deadline, but unfortunately not everyone who applies will receive a shift.
 Once the schedule is fully staffed, names will be added to the conference volunteer wait list.
 We will notify potential volunteers by email regarding their status, so please check your spam filter settings.